Dropshot Rig Fishing Guide (Setup, How to Fish It, How to Tie & When to Use It)

 Dropshot rig in the ultralight system

 Within a full ultralight approach, the dropshot rig has a very specific role.
 It’s not the searching rig for covering water.
-It’s the control and finesse rig — the one that holds everything in place when fish need convincing rather than chasing.
+It’s the control and finesse rig, the one that nails everything in one place when fish need convincing rather than chasing.

 FAQ (Dropshot rig questions)